 In one remarkable experiment, Pascual-Leone showed how we could practice visualization to advance our performance in a particular activity.
 He brought together two groups of people without any prior experience of playing the piano.

 The first group only imagined playing the piano and hearing the melody of a piano sequence.
-Twice daily, participants just sat practicing their visualization in front of an instrument for five days a week.
+Twice daily, participants just sat practicing their visualization in front of an instrument five days a week.

 The second group did actually practice playing the piano for the same amount of time per week.